Hello, and welcome to our website. As is often the case, we regularly add new content, so please check back often as things are always changing.

 The Town of Discovery Bay Community Services District was formed in 1998 by a vote of the residents.
 The District provides domestic water supply, treatment, and delivery as well as wastewater collection, treatment, and disposal to the approximately 14,000 residents and businesses that call Discovery Bay home.
 We are also responsible for park maintenance and landscaping on many of our boulevards, streets and roads.
 I’m certain you’ve seen our Town vehicles around town as our staff is constantly improving the beauty of our community.

 Besides a lazy afternoon fishing off your dock, taking a turn at the end of tow rope, or hitting the links, there’s a lot happening here in Discovery Bay!
-There are numerous community based activities such as the Big Cat Poker Run held every August, the Great American Campout held at Cornell Park each June, marina concerts on the lawn, Crab Feeds, the annual Earth Day Celebration, and a whole host of other activities.
+There are numerous community based activities such as the Big Cat Poker Run held every August, the Great American Campout held at Cornell Park each June, marina concerts on the lawn, Crab Feeds, and a whole host of other activities.
 There is always something happening in or around town.
 I encourage you to get out and see what floats your boat!

 Discovery Bay is a great place to not only “Live where you Play,” but it’s also a great place to do business.
 The Discovery Bay Chamber of Commerce hosts monthly business “mixers” at different locations around town to show off the local business community.
 Check the Chamber’s website for additional information on their many community activities.